Help us improve

-Generates structured Given/When/Then acceptance criteria for user stories or features.
-Covers happy path, edge cases, error states, and non-functionals for engineering and QA handoff.
+Generates structured Given/When/Then acceptance criteria for user stories or features, covering happy path, edge cases, error states, and non-functional requirements for engineering/QA handoff.

 Acceptance criteria define the observable behavior that must be true for a story or feature to be considered done.
 This skill turns feature context into concise, testable Given/When/Then scenarios that engineers and QA can verify without guessing intent.